 A Pedestrian UE may have multiple V2X services with different service requirements, i.e. these different V2X services have with different QoS requirements (e.g. PDB) and service pattern.
 PC5 DRX should be set to fulfil the requirements and can further be adjusted to coordinate with service pattern.
 Current PC5 QoS model is QoS Flow-based, so PC5 DRX will be negotiated during PC5 QoS Flow establishment.
 If only one PC5 DRX is used, the improper setting of PC5 DRX will lead to malperformance of some V2X services.
 To make the PC5 DRX more flexible and enable V2X services workable at most, multiple PC5 DRX for a P-UE seems reasonable.

-However, A P-UE may establish multiple Unicast links with the same/different peer UEs at the same time, therefore, different PC5 DRXs set for different unicast links could be possible.
+However, a P-UE may establish multiple Unicast links with the same/different peer UEs at the same time, therefore, different PC5 DRXs set for different unicast links could be possible.
 Maintaining too many PC5 DRXs would be very complicated, therefore, the PC5 DRXs should be coordinated for different Unicast links in the UE.

 In addition, the PC5 DRX is more like an AS layer parameter and shall be negotiated in the AS layer (as V2X layer cannot know Tx/Rx resource pool for PC5 and Uu maintained in the AS layer).